 \section{Radiation-reaction evolution equations}

-In this Appendix we provide the secular 3PN accurate evolution equations for $x$ and $e$~\cite{arun-2008-1,arun-2008-2,arun-2009} in modified harmonic (MH) gauge.
-The instantaneous terms are exact whereas the eccentricity enhancement functions appearing in the hereditary contributions are given in an eccentricity expansion.
+In this appendix we provide the secular 3PN-accurate evolution equations for $x$ and $e$~\cite{arun-2008-1,arun-2008-2,arun-2009} in (MH) gauge.
+The instantaneous terms are exact, whereas the eccentricity enhancement functions appearing in the hereditary contributions are given in an eccentricity expansion.
 We begin by listing the pieces needed for the evolution of $x$:

 where

 The helper functions appearing in the hereditary contribution are given by

 The various enhancement functions appearing in these equations are listed below.